CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To facilitate culture and team relations within the society;
    #.
 Other relevant duties as required;

-Co-President (Internals)
-""""""""""""""""""""""""

 #.
-The duties of the Co-President (Internals) in addition to the duties of Co-President shall be
+The duties of the Co-President (Internals) shall be

    #.
 To supervise and oversee the delegated functions of internal-facing Portfolios as outlined in Section 3.4;
    #.
 To communicate with the Executive before and after any relevant Meetings with the School, to pass on information;